Why do I run?

 My future plans are to try to qualify for a World Championships mountain running team and run competitively as a master runner.

 I currently live in and train in the mountains of Montana.
 I am happiest running a long run on mountain trails with friends.
 I am a running mom to 3 young boys including identical twins.
 In addition to running and being a mom, I work as an internet-based running coach, write coaching articles for Runners Edge and interview inspiring people for Montana Trail Crew.
 I coach aspiring athletes as well as fitness enthusiasts.
-I really get a great deal of satisfaction from helping other athletes reach their personal fitness goals.
+I really get a great deal of satisfaction from helping other athletes try to reach their goals.
 My hope is to inspire and empower others become their highest running self.

 Coaching others helps my own training because I continually study breaking research and training theory.
 My improvements and those of my athletes have taught me that our bodies can do so much more than our minds can conceive.
 All you need is desire, a plan and a dream.